Digital-Naturalism-Laboratories/Mothbox/docs/index.md

 {: .important-title }
 > Mailing List
 >
 > Are you interested in Mothboxing?
 Using it in the field?
 Building it?
-Please sign up for our mailing list to stay up to date with the latest features! **Email me at A N D Y [ a t ] dinalab.net** with subject "Mothbox Mail."
+Please sign up for our mailing list to stay up to date with the latest features! **Email our rag-tag crew at INFO [ a t ] mothbox.org** with subject "Mothbox Mail."
 >